pavelloz/crowded-google-map/README.md

 ### My clusters are missing icons

 Make sure you pass styles with proper urls to graphic icons.
 See Advanced Usage example.

+## Known bugs

+`Uncaught TypeError: Cannot read property 'fromLatLngToDivPixel' of undefined` in `oms.js`.
+Everything works, if you have any idea why it throws error anyway please help me fix it :)